Discover

 but which I did not already know about.”

-to reliable supernova data is essential for all astronomers who
+access to reliable supernova data is essential for all astronomers

-examine exploding stars – including the professionals.
-“David
+who examine exploding stars – including the professionals.

-Filippenko, Principle Investigator with the Lick Observatory Supernova
+remarks Alex Filippenko, Principle Investigator with the Lick

-Search Program (LOSS).
-LOSS operates the Katzman Automatic Imaging
+Observatory Supernova Search Program (LOSS).
+LOSS operates the

-(with appropriate links) on its discovery, host galaxy, etc….
+links) on its discovery, host galaxy, etc….
+Having access

 “David’s